Ar-Kareem/SAT_puzzle_solver/src/puzzle_solver/puzzles/chess_range/README.md

 # Chess Range (Puzzle Type #23)

+These are three dedicated solvers for different types of chess puzzles (all use the same solver under the hood)

+Below are the details of how to utilize the solver.
+In addition, the solver gives all possible solutions to the input thus it can be utilized to figure out if a single input board has multiple possible solutions.

+(The solver under the hood mainly utilizes the CP-SAT solver from Google OR-Tools)

 * [**Play online**](https://www.puzzle-chess.com/chess-ranger-11/)

 You are given a chess board with $N$ pieces distributed on it.
 Your aim is to make $N-1$ range of moves where each move is a legal chess move and captures another piece.